edibotopic/dsf-racket/readme.md

 If you have Jupyter and IRacket installed then DSF modules can be required as described previously and used to draw diagrams.
+Make sure the kernel is set to Racket in your Jupyter instance.

 An example notebook `dsf.ipynb` is in the `/nb/` folder and can be viewed directly on GitHub.